 Assessing the Group’s viability

-Four ‘severe but plausible’ scenarios, without considering controls or risk mitigants already in place, have been modelled which address the principal risks that the Group has assessed would have the most direct and material impact on the Group.
-None of these scenarios, either individually or in aggregate, threaten the viability of the Group.
-The scenarios described are also used as the basis for the risk-weighted cash flows which are included in our impairment of non-current assets analysis.
-For more information, please refer to Note 15 on pages 149 to 152.
+Four ‘severe but plausible’ hypothetical scenarios have been modelled which address the principal risks that the Group has assessed would have the most direct and material impact on the Group.
+None of these scenarios, either individually or in aggregate threaten the viability of the Group.
+The hypothetical scenarios described are also used as the basis for the risk-weighted cash flows which are included in our impairment of non-current asset sensitivity analysis.
+For more information, please refer to Note 14 of the financial statements.

 We expect to be able to refinance external debt and renew committed facilities as they become due, which is the assumption made in the viability scenario modelling.
 Our committed facilities remain undrawn as at the end of the financial year.
-Please refer to Note 24 on page 158 for further details on our debt profile, including maturity dates.
+Please refer to Note 21 of the financial statements for further details on our debt profile, including maturity dates.
 The scenarios above are hypothetical and purposefully severe with the aim of creating outcomes that could threaten the viability of the Group.
-In the case of these scenarios arising, various options are available to the Group in order to maintain liquidity to continue in operation, such as: (i) accessing new external funding early; (ii) reducing shareholder returns; (iii) short-term cost reduction actions; and (iv) reducing capital expenditure.
-None of these mitigating actions is assumed in our current scenario modelling.
+In the case of these scenarios arising, various options are available to the Group in order to maintain liquidity to continue in operation, such as: (i) accessing new external funding early; (ii) short-term cost reduction actions; and (iii) reducing capital expenditure.
+None of these mitigating actions are assumed in our current scenario modelling.

 Viability statement